nikilpatel94/vibe_coded_apps/paper_miner/README.md

 Powered by `gemini-2.5-flash`

 ## License

-This project is open-source.
-(Consider adding a LICENSE file, e.g., MIT License)
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.